geopython/pywps/docs/install.rst

 To use PyWPS the user must code processes and publish them through a service.
 An example service is available that makes up a good starting point for first time users.
-This launches a very simple built-in server (relying on `Flask Python Microframework <http://flask.pocoo.org/>`_), which is good enough for testing but probably not appropriate for production.
-It can be cloned directly into the user area::
+It launches a very simple built-in server (relying on the `Flask Python Microframework <http://flask.pocoo.org/>`_), which is good enough for testing but probably not appropriate for production.
+This example service can be cloned directly into the user area::

     $ git clone https://github.com/geopython/pywps-flask.git

 It may be run right away through the `demo.py` script.
 First time users should start by studying the structure of this project and then code their own processes.

+There is also an example service

 Full more details please consult the :ref:`process` section.
 The example service contains some basic processes too, so you could get started with some examples